dzupin/kivygui/README.md

-# sandbox for developlment of apps that uses kivy gui framework
+# Learning sandbox for creating python apps with kivy gui framework